MyCryptoDictionary/Sponsor/README.md

 How Does The Project Gives Back To Sponsor & Cryptocommunity As A Whole?
 -
+1) Creating a huge database of 5,000 crypto terms and meaning will surely contribute positively to helping Newbies and Pros in the move for Global Crypto/Blockchain mass adoption.
+It will also aid educators in academic environment introducing students to cryptocurrency/Blockchain tech in the classroom.

-1) This project has been TOKENIZED on WAVES Blockchain with aim to financially impact a lot of lifes of user and encourage more newbies to adopt crypto by giving 99% of the tokens free via Airdrop and other user driven activities.
+2) This project has been TOKENIZED on WAVES Blockchain with aim to financially impact a lot of lifes of user and encourage more newbies to adopt crypto by giving 99% of the tokens free via Airdrop and other user driven activities.
 Thus, the more valueable this project becomes daily, the more the token hodlers earn from their token received via airdrop and other activites within and outside the project community.

-2) We will also offer token buyback from the open market (exchange) with upto 50% of advertisement income monthly till about 50% of total token supply (76Billion) burnt.
+3) We will also offer token buyback from the open market (exchange) with upto 50% of advertisement income monthly till about 50%-70% of total token supply (76Billion) burnt.
 Advertisers will also need to purchase the token from the open exchange for ads in the App in future.

-3) All sponsors here with interest in making their support public will be added to our Sponsor/Partners section of the app.
+4) All sponsors here with interest in making their support public will be added to our Sponsor/Partners section of the app.
 Also entitled to 3months ads within the app (rotated with others) for 3 months.
 To claim kindly send details to "Open@ mycryptodictionary.com" with sponsorship details.

 '